Trefeglwys

 The name derives from the Welsh language tref 'township' and eglwys 'church'.
 The village sits on the Afon Trannon.
-There are many amenities in the village including public house, garage, parish church, Nonconformist chapel, primary school, village hall and children's playground.
+Amenities in the village include a public house, garage, parish church, Nonconformist chapel, primary school, village hall and children's playground.

 The community includes the settlements of Llawryglyn and Staylittle.

 Historical context

 Historically, the parish of Trefeglwys includes the townships of Bodaioch, Maestrefgomer, Esgeirieth and Dolgwden.
 In a rural area, the parish of Trefeglwys is about 8 mi long by 3 mi wide.